 Some brands of migraine tablets contain both a painkiller and an anti-sickness medicine - for example, Paramax®, and MigraMax®.
 They may be convenient.
 However, the dose of each part (constituent) may not suit everyone, or be strong enough.
 You may prefer to take painkillers and anti-sickness medicines separately so that you can control the dose of each, and you know exactly what you are taking.

 A triptan is an alternative if painkillers or anti-inflammatory painkillers do not help much.
 Triptans are a group (class) of medicines that are used to ease the symptoms of a migraine attack or cluster headache.
-They include almotriptan, eletriptan, frovatriptan, naratriptan, rizatriptan, sumatriptan, zolmitriptan, and come in various different brand names.
+They include almotriptan, eletriptan, frovatriptan, naratriptan, rizatriptan, sumatriptan, and zolmitriptan, and come in various different brand names.
 They are also known as 5-HT1 agonists.
 They come as migraine tablets (both to be swallowed and in dispersible form), as an injection and as nasal spray preparations.
 You need a prescription for most triptans, but you can buy sumatriptan from pharmacies.

 How do triptans work?